espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Pale Fade.md

 **Activate** 2 Interact

 Pale fade is a white ointment with a sharp, earthy scent.
 The poison rapidly desiccates flesh, which then crumbles and forms a cloud of pallid dust.
-If the victim is [[Concealed]] by this poison, then the cloud of dust also conceals other creatures from the victim.
+If the victim is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] by this poison, then the cloud of dust also conceals other creatures from the victim.

 **Saving Throw** DC 42 fortitude